Connected Learning Course Funds

 - Eligibility criteria: UW Bothell faculty members of all career tracks (full- and part-time) and staff who are affiliated faculty are eligible to receive these support funds.

 - Only one fund will be granted per course, per section, per quarter.

-- Course support funds available after you’ve utilized your departmental or other School resources.
+- Course support funds are available after you’ve utilized your departmental or other School resources.

 - Funding must conform to guidelines for the use of state funds.

-- Priority will be given to lower level courses (100/200) if askes exceed funding available.
+- Priority will be given to lower level courses (100/200) if requests exceed available funding.

 If granted a Connected Learning Course Support Fund, we ask that you share your work with a broader audience.
-The Office of Connected Learning will reach out to invite you to share your connected learning experiences through different avenues:
+The Office of Connected Learning will reach out to invite you to share your class experiences through different avenues: